MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ### Define the flow

-Defining flows is the process of understanding the flows that your workload needs.
-It's essential to building new flows properly and optimizing existing flows efficiently.
-To define flows, you need to identify both the business process and use case it supports (*see figure 2*).
+Defining flows is about understanding the flows you need to design.
+You must identify the business process and use case (prerequisites) a flow supports before you can document the flow's definition (*see figure 2*).

 :::image type="content" source="./_images/business-workload-process.svg" alt-text="Diagram that shows two boxes, stacked on top of each other.
 The top box represents a "Business process" with segments marked "Stage 1," "Stage 2," and "Stage n," indicating a sequence of stages in the business process.
 From each stage, three vertical arrows point downward to a row of three squares representing different use cases.
 Each square is labeled with "Use case, " "Use case 2," and "Use case n" respectively.
 Each square contains a unique flowchart with labeled flows "Flow 1," "Flow 2," and "Flow n."
 The use cases are all part of a single "Workload."
 Each stage of the business process is linked to a specific workload use case and each use case has its own flow." lightbox="./_images/business-workload-process.svg" border="false"::: *Figure 2: The relationship between business processes, use cases, flows, and workload.*

-#### Identify the business process
+#### Understand the prerequisites

-You need to identify the business process the flow supports.
+The prerequisites to defining a flow is understanding the business process and use case the flow supports.
 A business process is a series of actions (stages) that fulfill a business requirement.
 Flows determine the sequence a user or data takes to accomplish each stage of a business process.
 For example, selling products online is a business process.
 The stages in this business process might be listing the product online, receiving orders, and delivering the product.
-You must design a flow to support each of these stages.

-#### Identify the use case

 From business processes, uses cases emerge.
-Use cases are integral in capturing functional requirements aligned with business process needs.
-Each use case must support a stage in a business process.
+Each use case should support a stage in a business process.
+Use cases define the functional requirements of flows.
 A use case should include the following elements:

 - *Purpose*: Clearly articulate the tasks or objectives, like enabling online purchases.
 This clarity guides the functional design and sets clear goals.